Sketch/quickbuild/README.md

 ### --nobrackets

-By default, *quickbuild* assumes that you like the &lt;B&gt;racket style of exit naming, where the abbreviation in the brackets is the short name for the exit.
+By default, *Quickbuild* assumes that you like the &lt;B&gt;racket style of exit naming, where the abbreviation in the brackets is the short name for the exit.

 ### --noreverse

-By default, *quickbuild* assumes that the line REVERSE "a" "b" should define "b" as the reverse exit of "a", AND "a" as the reverse exit of "b".
+By default, *Quickbuild* assumes that the line REVERSE "a" "b" should define "b" as the reverse exit of "a", AND "a" as the reverse exit of "b".
 Use this option to make REVERSE one-way, and only define the second argument as the reverse exit of the first argument.